 How Mariah's Challenge has changed my life, it has affected my life in many ways.
 For such a thing to happen in such a tight community where drinking is a big problem, it really makes you think, is it worth it?
 When I hear of my piers and even some of my friends after they get an MIP, they are disappointed in themselves and in their choices.
 Butte isn't the most enjoyable town with a lot to do, but it is very close.
 When tragedies such as this one occur everyone is touched by it, and especially when such a nice young woman's life is the conclusion of the accident.
 This challenge has changed my life, I have went through my high school career without a minor in possession and feel I would be a great choice for this scholarship.

-"How Marian's Challenge Has Changed My Life" Why have I choose not to arink during my high school career?
-Why did I chose not to do any sorts of drugs?
-Why did I execpt Mariahs Challenge?
-I remember hearing the tragic news of Mariahs death and asking God why did this happen?
+"How Marian's Challenge Has Changed My Life"s

+Why have I choose not to arink during my

+high school career?
+Why did I chose not

+to do any sorts of drugs?
+Why did I

+except Mariahs Challenge?
+I remember

+hearing the tragic news of Mariahs death

+and asking God why did this happen?

 As I approached high school I remember

-Seeing and hearing about alcohol I remember seeing and hearing about alcohol and drugs every single day.
+seeing and hearing about alcohol and arngs every single day.
 I took a second to think, "Is that what I want for my life?"

-1 Soon learned the answer to my question, no!
-(As a senior, I hear about all the traumatic events that went on I couldn't even count how many times ive heard my prers say, "I'm never drinking again?"
-Yet that next weekend they are out once again.
+I soon learned the answer to my question, no! as a senior, I hear about all the traumatic events that went on I couldn't even count how many times eve heard my peers say, "I'm never drinking again!"
+Yet that next weekend they are out once various activites.

-I hate the feeling of waking up every Saturday morning, having countiers text messages about now one of my friends were in an accident, or even very hurt.
-I've lately been the driver.
-I pick up triends and bring them to there destination safely.
-I'm hoping one day my pasitire behavior will wear off on my peers.
-Instead of drinking, I do many other various activites.
 I have a fun time and that is a hundred percent sober.

+I hate the feeling of waking up every Saturday morning, having countless text messages about how one of my friends were in an accident, or even very hurt.
+I've lutely been the driver.
+I pick up triendsy and bring them to there destination safely.
+I'm hoping one day my pasitive behavior will wear off on my peers.

-Marians Challenge has showed me i'm not in it alone.
-Just because i'm hot drinking alogsn't Mean i'm an outcast.
-I thank Mariahs Challenge Por willing We through high school.
-After speaking at a mariahs challenge assembly, 1 felt / could make a difference.
-I have my friends who arink every weekend hadw Sometimes I just ask, wanna stay in and watch a movie with me.
-Mariahs Challenge has had a positive impact on my life and made me take a step up and one myself; to my fall potentral.
-Thank You! and the second second
+marians challenge has showed me i'm not in it alone.
+Just because i'm x not drinking dussn't Mean i'm an outcast.
+I thank marians challenge for helping me through high school After speaking at a marians challenge assembly, I felt I could make a difference.
+I have my friends who arink every weekend pably sometimes I just ask, wanna stay in and watch a movie with me.
+Marians Challenge has had a positive impact on my life and made me take a step up and one myself, to my fall potential.

+Thank You!